huawei-noah/SMARTS/README.md

 ## Extras

 ### Visualizing Agent Observations
-If you want to easily visualize image-based observations you can use our [Visdom](https://github.com/facebookresearch/visdom) integration.
+If you want to easily visualize observations you can use our [Visdom](https://github.com/facebookresearch/visdom) integration.
 Start the visdom server before running your scenario,

 ```bash
 visdom